koibots8230/Newbie-Orientation/exercises/Variables.md

 10. Add, commit and push your changes to your branch
    - If the file has already been git add-ed previously, you can instead use git commit -am "Message" to add and commit at the same time :wink:

-## Instructor notes
-- Have them work with the style guide
-- Have them make a constants file
-- Different variable types
-  - double
-  - int
-  - lists